Mule High Availability (HA) Cluster Overview

 The Benefits of Clustering

-Clustering together Mule ESB servers ensures high system availability.
+Traditionally, clustering Mule ESB servers ensures high system availability.
+(If you wish to use clusters for high performance instead, see Clustering for High Performance below.)
 If a node becomes unavailable due to failure or planned downtime, another node in the cluster can assume the workload and continue to process existing events and messages.
 The following figure illustrates the processing of incoming messages by a cluster of two nodes.
 Notice that the processing load is balanced across nodes – Node 1 processes message 1 while Node 2 simultaneously processes message 2.

 If one node fails, the other available nodes pick up the work of the failing node.
 As shown in the following figure, if Node 2 fails, Node 1 processes both message 1 and message 2.

 Because all nodes in a cluster process messages simultaneously, clusters can also improve performance and scalability.
 Compared to a single node instance, clusters can support more users or improve application performance by sharing the workload across multiple nodes or by adding nodes to the cluster.

 The following figure illustrates workload sharing in more detail.
 Both nodes process messages related to order fulfillment.
 However, when one node is heavily loaded, it can move the processing for one or more steps in the process to another node.
 Here, processing of the Process order discount step is moved to Node 1, and processing of the Fulfill order step is moved to Node 2.

 Beyond benefits such as high availability through automatic failover, improved performance, and enhanced scalability, clustering Mule instances offers the following benefits: